-The manufacturer must provide software installation documentation that lists all software to be installed on the programmed devices of the voting system and the installation software used to install the software in the user documentation.
+The manufacturer must provide a list of software installation documentation that lists all software to be installed on the programmed devices of the voting system and the installation software used to install the software in the user documentation.

 Software to be installed on programmed devices of the voting system includes executable code, configuration files, data files, and election specific software.